 Interested?
 Head on over to howresearchers.com

-SM: I think it’s really important to understand the local context and what drives people so that when interventions are being developed and targeted to these people, who really have a good understanding of what their needs are and what it is that we need to target.
-I feel that often some of the projects are designed from more of a top-down perspective and people impose projects and fill in what other people might need and then they wonder, why was that intervention not that successful?
+SM: I think it’s really important to understand the local context and what drives people so that when interventions are being developed and targeted to these people, we really have a good understanding of what their needs are and what it is that we need to target.
+I feel that often you know some of the projects are kind of developed from a more top-down perspective and people kind of impose projects and fill in what other people might need and then they wonder, why was that intervention not that successful?

-It makes doing research sometimes more complex but at the same time, I think that’s why it’s so valuable to do research before we do some of these projects.
-Only then can we really understand what is needed.
+So it makes doing research sometimes more complex but at the same time, I think you know that’s why it’s so valuable to do research before we do some of these projects.
+Because only then can we really understand, you know, what is needed.

-KR: It was often Europeans colonising Sub-Saharan Africa who cleared large areas of forestry or shrubland for mass-scale farming and introduced European methods into a landscape that had largely remained unchanged for millennia.
+KR: It was Europeans colonizing sub-Saharan Africa who cleared large areas of forestry or shrubland for mass-scale farming and introduced European methods into a landscape that had largely remained unchanged for millennia.

-I guess the other part of it is that we hopefully can be a little bit more humble and give a little bit more power and credit back to those communities to really know that, they’re really doing a lot more than we might give them credit for.
-They know a lot more and they have very positive views of things.
-I think that’s kind of the other side of that, that I really hope that my research can show, that we can give them a little bit more credit for that.
+And I guess the other part of it is that we hopefully can be a little bit more humble and give a little bit more power and credit back to those communities to really know that, you know, they’re really doing a lot more than we might give them credit for.
+And they know a lot more and they have, you know, very positive views of things.
+So I think that’s kind of the other side of that, that I really hope that my research can show, that we can give them a little bit more credit for that.

 KR: Without wishing to end on a sombre note, we asked Seline what the world would look like if farmers didn’t participate in agroforestry or stopped planting trees altogether.

 SM: It’s hard to imagine what that would look like, but I think it wouldn’t be a very good situation… I think that if there were no trees, then the farmers in Malawi would have fewer food resources to rely on.
-For instance, right now mango trees play a really important role in what they call the hungry season, when their last years supply of maize has run out and their waiting for their current maize crops to mature so they can harvest.
-They use different fruits trees, especially mangoes, to really provide an important part of their diet and feed their families.
-If there was no trees and only crops, there would be parts of the year when they’re waiting for their crops to mature when they would have a lot less food.
+For instance, right now mango trees play a really important role in what they call the hungry season, when their last years’ supply of maize has run out and they’re waiting for their current maize crops to mature so that they can harvest.
+And they use different fruits trees, especially mangoes, to really provide an important part of their diet and feed their families and so if there was no trees and only crops, there would be parts of the year when they’re waiting for their crops to mature when they’d have a lot less food.

-In general, the environmental benefits of trees are so important.
-If there’s no trees at all, I think that there would be a lot of problems such as flooding, soil erosion and the local impacts of climate change might even be worse because there’s no trees to help mitigate that.
-I think that the farmers would be really suffering in a double way.
-That the environmental consequences of that are very severe and at the same time helping them get enough food would be a challenge as well.
+And then in general, the environmental benefits of trees are so important so that if there’s no trees at all, I think that there would be a lot of problems such as flooding, soil erosion and like the local impacts of climate change might even be worse because there’s, there’s no trees to help mitigate that.
+So I think that the farmers would be really suffering in a double way: that the environmental consequences of that are very severe and at the same time helping them get enough food would be a challenge as well.

-KR: Food security may not be a major issue for those of us who live in developed parts of the globe such as Europe and the United States, but climate change is something that is affecting us all.
-We have changed our planet so drastically that unless we act immediately, the consequences will be unimaginable.
-The responsibility for that change belongs to all of us, from academics and policy makers to farmers and fishermen.
+KR: Food security right now is not an issue for those of us who live in developed parts of the globe such as Europe and the United States, it’s a privilege we may enjoy for now, but never take for granted.
+Climate change is something that is affecting all of us.
+We’ve changed our planet so drastically that unless we act immediately, the consequences will be unimaginable.
+The responsibility for that change belongs to all of us, from academics and policymakers to farmers and fishermen.

-On next week’s episode of How Researchers Change the World, we’re speaking with Steve Omohundro about the ethical considerations of artificial intelligence, past, present and future.
+To find out more about this podcast and today’s topic, visit howresearchers.com/agroforestry.
+On next week’s episode of How Researchers Changed the World, we’re speaking with Steve Omohundro about the ethical considerations of artificial intelligence, past, present and future.

 I’m Dr Kaitlyn Regehr.
-Join us next time for How Researchers Change the World.
+Join us next time for How Researchers Changed the World.
 Thanks for listening.